systemd-resolved.service, systemd-resolved — Network Name Resolution manager

 Routing of lookups may be influenced by configuring per-interface domain names.
 See systemd.network(5) for details.
 Lookups for a hostname ending in one of the per-interface domains are exclusively routed to the matching interfaces.

-/run/systemd/resolve/resolv.conf should not
+/run/systemd/resolve/resolv.conf should not be used directly by applications,

-be used directly, but only through a symlink from
+but only through a symlink from